Engee documentation

 • ContinueFunc — runs in one step when starting the model after a pause;

-• StopFunc — it is executed during the shutdown of the simulation process.
+• StopFunc — it is performed during the shutdown of the simulation process.

 Saving the model